 The number one reason an artist fails at blogging is that they never start.

-Most artists who are struggling to sell art online know they need to start an art blog if they truly want to build a following.
+Most artists struggling to sell art online know they need to start an art blog if they genuinely want to build a following.

 Why do many artists turn their heads to blogging when the facts are right in front of them?